Fleishman Internship Program

 - Internships must meet the required number of hours and length based on credits and semester.

 - Interns should have a dedicated space to work to increase their efficiency and maintain their sense of value.
+(Note: this is not required for remote internships.)

 - If the internship site requires that students receive academic credit in order to participate in an internship, the employer MUST make that clear to the students in advance.